Correlation Between Broad Cap and Blue Chip

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in Broad Cap Value are ranked lower than 14 (%) of all funds and portfolios of funds over the last 90 days.
-In spite of fairly weak basic indicators, Broad Cap may actually be approaching a critical reversion point that can send shares even higher in August 2025.
+Compared to the overall equity markets, risk-adjusted returns on investments in Broad Cap Value are ranked lower than 13 (%) of all funds and portfolios of funds over the last 90 days.
+In spite of fairly strong basic indicators, Broad Cap is not utilizing all of its potentials.
+The current stock price disturbance, may contribute to short-term losses for the investors.

 Blue Chip Growth